tinayang3024/ECE1778H1-Group-Project/README.md

   * Optional: If supported by OAuth, display basic user details (e.g., profile photo, username, email)
   * A button to return to Home Screen

+#### State Management and Persistence
+The app manages its state using a combination of React Context API and the useReducer hook, providing a structured yet lightweight solution for handling module-level or medium-complexity state such as user preferences, theme settings, and recipe collections.
+Context is primarily used as a dependency injection mechanism, allowing shared data and functions to be accessed throughout the app without excessive prop drilling.
+This approach is effective for moderate data flows but may not scale efficiently for very large or frequently updated global states.
+Data persistence is achieved through React Native Async Storage, ensuring that important user data—such as saved recipes, liked items, and user preferences—remains available across app restarts.
+This enhances user experience by maintaining continuity even when the app is closed or restarted, without the need for a backend database.

+#### Notification
+The app integrates Expo Notifications to provide a daily local reminder that encourages user engagement.
+A scheduled notification is configured to trigger once per day at approximately 6:00 PM, reminding users to open the app and get inspired with a new recipe idea for dinner.
+The notification system leverages Expo’s notification scheduling API, which allows the app to register notifications locally on the device without requiring a backend service.
+Additionally, the implementation includes user interaction handling, ensuring that when a user taps on a notification, the app navigates to the Home Screen (or another relevant page) to display new or featured recipes.
+Permissions for notifications are requested during the app’s initial launch, and scheduling is managed through an asynchronous setup using Expo’s `Notifications.scheduleNotificationAsync()` API.

+#### Deployment with Expo EAS Build
+The app will be built and deployed using Expo EAS Build, which provides a cloud-based continuous integration and delivery (CI/CD) workflow for React Native projects.
+During development, the app will be tested locally through Expo Go and on the iOS emulator to verify UI responsiveness and core functionality.
+Once stable, EAS Build will be used to generate standalone `.ipa` and `.apk` files for testing on physical devices.
+The project will use EAS CLI commands such as `eas build --platform ios` for production builds, with configuration managed in the `eas.json` file.
+The final workable test builds will be attached as part of the final project submission.
+This approach ensures smooth testing, validation, and iteration before final submission.

 ### Advanced Features